harshgupta170704/robot-behavior-tree/README.md

-# 🌳 Behavior Tree — Fetch Apple from Fridge
+# 🌳 Behavior Tree — Fetch Apple from Fridge - MORE THAN AN AUTONOMOUS AGENT

 A standalone C++ behavior tree (independent of ROS) using the [BehaviorTree.CPP v4](https://github.com/BehaviorTree/BehaviorTree.CPP)